-Software development has been ranked as the #1 Best Technology Job in America for two consecutive years by U.S. News & World Report.
-The Bureau of Labor Statistics predicts that employment for software engineers will grow by 24 percent between 2016 and 2026, adding as many as 302,500 new jobs.
+Software developer has been ranked as the #2 Best Technology Job in America by U.S. News & World Report.
+The Bureau of Labor Statistics predicts that employment for software engineers will grow by 22 percent between 2020 and 2030, adding as many as 409,500 new jobs.

 2. Computer Support Specialists

-You can start your career as a computer support specialist by earning a degree in information technology.
-An associate degree can prepare you for many entry-level roles in this field, although a bachelor’s degree might be required for some positions.
+You can start your career as a computer support specialist by enrolling in an IT support diploma program.
+A diploma can prepare you for many entry-level roles in this field, although a bachelor’s degree in IT might be required for some positions.